top of page

 When was the last time you checked your car insurance liability limits?
-If your answer is when I bought my policy, you're not alone.
-Most drivers buy the bare minimum because it's quick, cheap, and legally compliant.
-But here's the catch: state minimums are designed to be just that—minimums, not a bulletproof safety net.
+If your answer is when you bought your policy, you're not alone.
+Many drivers opt for the bare minimum coverage because it’s quick, cheap, and legally compliant.
+However, state minimums are designed to be just that—minimums, not a bulletproof safety net.
 When accidents happen, being underinsured can leave you high and dry, facing financial devastation that ripples into every corner of your life.
-In this post, we'll pull back the curtain on why state minimum liability isn't enough, and how making the smart choice for higher limits could be the single most important financial decision you make behind the wheel.
+In this post, I’ll explain why state minimum liability isn’t enough and how choosing higher limits could be the most important financial decision you make behind the wheel.

 Understanding Liability Limits: What Are They, Really?

-Liability car insurance covers costs if you're at fault in an accident, protecting you (and your assets) from legal claims for injuries or property damage.
-Your limits are typically displayed as a set of three numbers like $25,000/$50,000/$25,000 which is the minimum in Ohio.
-These represent:
+Liability car insurance covers costs if you're at fault in an accident.
+It protects you and your assets from legal claims for injuries or property damage.
+Your limits are typically displayed as a set of three numbers, like $25,000/$50,000/$25,000, which is the minimum in Ohio.
+These numbers represent:

-Bodily Injury per Person : Maximum paid for one person's injuries.
+• Bodily Injury per Person: The maximum paid for one person's injuries.

-Bodily Injury per Accident : Maximum paid for all injuries in one accident.
+• Bodily Injury per Accident: The maximum paid for all injuries in one accident.

-Property Damage : Maximum paid for all property damage in one accident.
+• Property Damage: The maximum paid for all property damage in one accident.

-States set minimums and some are as low as $15,000 per person in bodily injury or $10,000 for property damage.
-But if injury bills top those amounts (think hospital bills, lost wages, or totaled cars), the difference comes out of your pocket.
+States set minimums, and some are as low as $15,000 per person for bodily injury or $10,000 for property damage.
+If injury bills exceed those amounts—think hospital bills, lost wages, or totaled cars—the difference comes out of your pocket.

 The Illusion of Savings: Why the Minimum Isn't Enough

-It's easy to see why state minimums are tempting: lower premiums, less up-front cash, and on paper full legal compliance.
-But insurance isn't just a box to check, it's a shield.
-Consider:
+It’s easy to see why state minimums are tempting: lower premiums, less upfront cash, and full legal compliance on paper.
+But insurance isn’t just a box to check; it’s a shield.
+Consider these points:

 Scenario: You take your eyes off the road for a second and rear-end a family driving a new SUV.
 Four people are hospitalized.
-Your state minimum policy covers $25,000 per person/$50,000 per accident/ $25,000 property damage but the hospital bills are $105,000 (equally divided) and the property damage is $40,000.
-You are on the hook for $55,000 bodily injury plus $15,000 for property damage totaling $70,000.
-If you are unable to pay that assets are seized and wages are garnished till it is paid back to the injured party or their insurance company.
+Your state minimum policy covers $25,000 per person, $50,000 per accident, and $25,000 for property damage.
+However, the hospital bills total $105,000 (equally divided), and the property damage costs $40,000.
+You are on the hook for $55,000 in bodily injury plus $15,000 for property damage, totaling $70,000.
+If you cannot pay that, your assets may be seized, and wages could be garnished until the debt is settled.

 What Happens If You're Underinsured?
 Hidden Costs and Hard Lessons